FurSquared/main-site/hotel.md

 <hr>

 # Parking

+## Hilton Milwaukee
 For the Hilton Milwaukee garage, parking is $12 per Vehicle each day, including in-and-out privileges.

 You MUST validate your parking ticket!
 There are two ways:

 1. Take the parking ticket to the hotel front desk, and ask to have it attached to your room reservation.
 You may have multiple vehicles attached to a single room reservation.
 2. If you are not staying overnight, you can acquire a voucher from Registration at the Baird Center and take that to the hotel front desk, along with your parking ticket.

+## Fairfield Inn & Suites Parking

+The hotel recommends the 310 W Wisconsin Ave parking garage, which is located across the street from the hotel.
+[Click here for more information and to reserve](https://en.parkopedia.com/parking/garage/310_w_sp_plus_lot_61947/53203/milwaukee/?arriving=202502042200&leaving=202502050000).

+## Other Parking Options

 There is a strong chance the Hilton garage will reach capacity, so please also consider other lots available in the area.
 There are many within a blocks surrounding the hotels and convention center.
 We recommend checking out [SpotHero](https://spothero.com) and [HONK](https://parking.honkmobile.com/parking) for parking options and booking in advance.